Sam & Max Save the World: Characters

 Further down the neighborhood is Sybil Pandemik, who owns a small office across from Sam and Max.
 Sybil is unable to keep a consistent job and regularly changes her career choices.
-Introduced as a psychotherapist, she is noted to have worked as a tattoo artist, software tester, tabloid journalist and professional witness.
+Introduced as a psychotherapist and former tattoo artist, she later becomes a tabloid journalist, professional witness, professional matchmaker, software tester, and Queen of Canada over the course of Save the World.

 In a hole in Sam and Max's own office resides Jimmy Two-Teeth, a rat who works as a petty criminal, confidence trickster and fence.
 He profusely dislikes Sam and Max, who he sees as always interfering with his work.

 Other characters include the Soda Poppers, a group of three former child stars from the 1970s.
 The three, each with their own trademark catch-phrase, first appear as victims of hypnosis in the first episode, later acting as the judges on a Pop Idol parody in the second episode.
 By the fourth episode, they are elected the governors of the Dakotas and plunge the region into civil war over ownership of Mount Rushmore.
 Also making sporadic appearances is Hugh Bliss, an eccentric magician and leader of the Prismatology cult, a parody of Scientology.
 He is often seen attempting to promote his self-help guides based on Prismatology.
 Sam finds Bliss irritating, while Max almost idolizes him.
 Minor characters include Agent Superball, a US Secret Service agent with a penchant for guarding doors; Chuckles, the pit manager in a mafia-run casino; Harry Moleman, a police mole who switches sides; and the Computer Obsolescence Prevention Society (COPS), a group of outdated computers attempting to find purpose in the technologically advanced world.